Benjamin-Joe/Battleship-PP3/README.md

 <img src="./images/grid-2.png" alt="Image of second attempt at game grid">
 The first draft for the ship placement is pictured below.
 It asks users to choose between A and I and 1 and 9, this will be used later for asking users to place their ships on the game board.(NOTE: ship placement was later renamed to user_input as it made more sense.)
 <img src="./images/ship-placement.png" alt="Asking users for input">
+For the rest of the code, I reused quite a bit from my last submission so it was already tested and worked correctly, But as a final test, I put the code through the pep 8 tester to ensure everything was up to scratch

 <a name="sources"></a>
 ## Sources